Cavity Quantum Electrodynamics with Hyperbolic van der Waals Materials

 {\it Hyperbolic phonon polaritons.---} We begin our analysis by reviewing the properties of a planar cavity made out of layered thin polar vdW materials.
 Due to the weakness of interlayer coupling, such materials naturally possess two types of optical phonons corresponding to in-plane and out-of-plane ionic oscillations in the THz or mid-infrared regimes.
 This leads to the uniaxial anisotropy characterized by the out-of-plane (in-plane) dielectric permittivities $\epsilon_z$ ($\epsilon_t$).
 In the frequency windows above each of the phonon resonances, the two dielectric responses can have opposite signs (Fig.~\ref{fig_schematic}b).
-This unique feature leads to the hyperbolic isofrequency surfaces defined by the dispersion relation of the transverse magnetic modes, \eqn{ \frac{|{\boldsymbol q}|^{2}}{\epsilon_{z}}+\frac{|{\boldsymbol \kappa}|^{2}}{\epsilon_{t}}=\frac{\omega^{2}}{\epsilon_{0}c^{2}}, } where $\boldsymbol q$ ($\boldsymbol \kappa$) is the in-plane (out-of-plane) wavevector, $\epsilon_0$ is the vacuum permittivity, and $c$ is the speed of light.
+This unique feature leads to the hyperbolic isofrequency surfaces defined by the dispersion relation of the transverse magnetic modes \cite{JZ14,LP15}, \eqn{ \frac{|{\boldsymbol q}|^{2}}{\epsilon_{z}}+\frac{|{\boldsymbol \kappa}|^{2}}{\epsilon_{t}}=\frac{\omega^{2}}{\epsilon_{0}c^{2}}, } where $\boldsymbol q$ ($\boldsymbol \kappa$) is the in-plane (out-of-plane) wavevector, $\epsilon_0$ is the vacuum permittivity, and $c$ is the speed of light.
 The opposite signs of $\epsilon_{z,t}$ allow for excitations to have low frequencies even at large momenta.
-The resulting hybridized elementary excitations of photons and optical phonons are known as hyperbolic phonon polaritons.
-The corresponding dispersions in this range of frequencies are called the Reststrahlen bands of either Type I when $\epsilon_{z}<0,\epsilon_t>0$ or Type II when $\epsilon_{z}>0,\epsilon_t<0$.
+The resulting hybridized excitations are known as hyperbolic phonon polaritons.
+The corresponding dispersions are called the Reststrahlen bands of either Type I when $\epsilon_{z}<0,\epsilon_t>0$ or Type II when $\epsilon_{z}>0,\epsilon_t<0$.

-As a representative hyperbolic material, $\textit{h}$-BN has a strong crystalline anisotropy leading to two spectrally distinct Reststrahlen bands with ultralow loss \cite{CJD14,SD14,GA18,SD19,MEY22,SHH22}.
+As a representative hyperbolic material, $\textit{h}$-BN has strong crystalline anisotropy leading to two spectrally distinct Reststrahlen bands \cite{CJD14,SD14,GA18,SD19,MEY22,SHH22}.
 Below we focus on the electromagnetic couplings with Type I $\textit{h}$-BN hyperbolic modes $\omega_{\boldsymbol{q}n}$ lying in the narrow frequency window above the out-of-plane phonon frequency $\Omega_z=41.1\,{\rm THz}$ (cf. top panel in Fig.~\ref{fig_disp}).
-As we discuss below, these modes exhibit several advantages for the purpose of attaining the ultrastrong couplings thanks to their relatively low frequencies and sizable photon components over a broad range of momenta $q$.
+As we discuss below, these modes exhibit several advantages for the purpose of attaining the ultrastrong couplings, such as their relatively low frequencies, sizable photon components over a broad range of momenta $q$, and ultraslow loss in deep subwavelength scales.